Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ## Troubleshooting

 In most cases once you have started the service, once it's up and running you will not see any error or warning messages from the Data-Sync service.
-However, if you have new users created in SpiraTeam that have not been mapped to users in TFS, when you assign incidents, requirements or tasks to those items, you may see warning messages in the Event Viewer letting you know which users needs to be mapped.
+However, if you have new users created in Spira that have not been mapped to users in TFS, when you assign incidents, requirements or tasks to those items, you may see warning messages in the Event Viewer letting you know which users needs to be mapped.

 ## TFS Field Reference